 That was the main question of this project.
 Our goal was to choose a topic that speaks to us and write a documentary research paper on it.
 The topic I chose was stress management.
 This topic intrigued me because it was just something that is relatable to everyone.
 Everyone has or had stress at some point in their lives, and some people have a lot of trouble dealing with it.
 My vision was to write a paper that addresses the many risks that come with having stress, and how to deal with stress, with my primary demographic being American teenagers.

 I learned quite a bit during this unit.
 Some of what I learned was about the topic itself.
 Many risks that I wrote down surprised me a little bit.
 It was a little bit interesting to learn how stress not only can affect you mentally but physically as well.
 I also learned a bit about how to write such a long research paper, and how to structure it like a book with multiple chapters.
 I also learned a lot about the MLA format, which was a requirement when writing the paper.
-I didn’t know that long quotes just needed to be indented entirely.
+I didn’t know that long quotes weren’t supposed to be quotes using quotation marks, but was just a block of text that was entirely indented.
 I didn’t know that the works cited page needed all the cited works in alphabetical order.
 I didn’t know that there was a certain way to cite interviews.
-Learning these things about the MLA format was nice, and I think it will come in use in college.
+Learning these things about the MLA format was nice, and I think it will be useful in college.

 Elective Class Production

 As an animation student, our goal was to make a documentary video.
-While film students are expected to have a documentary that is several minutes long, animation students don’t need to do that much, because animating takes way longer than recording.
-We are expected to make a documentary that is only a couple of minutes long.
-As a result, we can’t talk about everything we talked about in our documentary paper, so we would have to cut down on content and focus on a specific part of the documentary.
+While film students were expected to have a documentary that was several minutes long, and the design students had to make an actual book, including every feature of a book, such as covers and decorative images, the animation students were expected to make a documentary that was only a couple of minutes long, since the couple month long time period to work on this meant that we couldn’t make anything too long.
+As a result, we couldn’t talk about everything we talked about in our documentary paper, so we would have to cut down on content and focus on a specific part of the documentary.
 We started with an animatic of our idea for the documentary.
 Animatics involve sound editing and still images over the animatic used to pitch the idea of what the video would look like.

 Here is my initial character design and color scheme.

-My 1st interviewee, Nikita Klimov, is a college student at De Anza.
-I thought he would be a good interviewee for my project, because he’s right around my target demographic, and he had a lot to say about stress.
-I have known him for many years, and he is a great friend of mine.
+My 1st interviewee, Nikita Klimov, was a college student at De Anza.
+I thought he would be a good interviewee for my project, because he was right around my target demographic, and he had a lot to say about stress.
+I had known him for many years, and he was a great friend of mine.
 He gave me a lot of good material to work with.

 My 3rd interviewee, Chris Hung, is a Tae Kwon Do instructor, with decades of experience.
-He has taught many people throughout his career, including teenagers, which was my target demographic.
+He has taught many people throughout his career, including teenagers.
 I’ve been at his school (Tiger Martial Arts) for several years, and he has taught me quite a bit about discipline and respect, as well as how to tackle day to day life.
 I knew he would be very useful for my documentary, and he gave me some good lines and a great amount of information I used.